ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 console.log('MurmurClient initialized')
 ```

+Then initialize the murmur.js library, a signer can be specified else it falls back to `Alice`.
+Murmur wallets cannot sign messages by themselves and must rely on a signer.
+It should be noted that Murmur wallets can also be used with the Ideal Network's [timelocked transactions](https://docs.idealabs.network) mechanism to ensure privacy of the transaction when signed by another origin.

-Then initialize the murmur.js library, a signer **must** be specified.
-Murmur wallet holders cannot sign messages by themselves currently.
-In the future, we will modify this to use an embedded *light client*, allowing users to construct ephemeral signing keys on-demand rather than relying on externally owned accounts to sign on their behalf.
+In [future work](../learn/protocol#future-work), we will investigate usage of an embedded *light client* instead, to construct ephemeral signing keys on-demand to sign on their behalf.

 ```js
 import { MurmurClient } from "@ideallabs/murmur.js";